Tenant repair responsibilities

 • Prioritise repairs based on how urgent they are:

 For more details, check your tenancy agreement.
-If you don’t have a copy of your lease, contact our team on:
+If you don't have a copy, please contact our team on:

 0344 736 0063